asklar/midl-langserv/README.md

 - [ ] Unit tests for the parser
 - [ ] e2e tests for autocompletion, diagnostics

+This extension collects basic usage telemetry (e.g. which version is being used).
 ## Feedback / bug reports

 https://github.com/asklar/midl_langserv